graphsense/graphsense-dashboard/README.md

 A web dashboard for interactive cryptocurrency analysis.

+## Configuration

+Install plugins and define custom theme in `config/Config.elm`.
+Use `config/Config.elm.tmp` as a template.

 ## Development setup

 You need to have [NodeJS][nodejs] installed.
 It comes with [NPM][npm],